WE’VE DESIGNED INFLUENCER MARKETING STRATEGIES FOR UBER EATS, ADAIRS & DOTTI

 WHAT IS HAPPENING?

 A staggering 72% of Instagram users say that they have made fashion, beauty, or style-related purchases after seeing products displayed on Instagram.
-Utilising a popular influencer will help reach more people, and therefore, more wallets.
+Utilising a popular influencer as a part of your marketing strategy will help reach more people, and therefore, more wallets.

 As more brands and businesses use this marketing style, there has been a shift towards micro-influencers (those with between 5k to 50k followers).
 These smaller social media stars often don’t need payment, happily posting about your brand or product simply for contra.
 The good thing about these smaller influencers is that their following is usually far more engaged with their content in comparison to influencers with large followings.